Denis535/ProjectArchitectureDesigner/Readme.md

 # The getting started

-In order to describe your architecture you need to write the `ProjectArchNode` and the `ModuleArcNode` classes with the list of modules, namespaces, groups and types.
+In order to describe your architecture you just need to write the `ProjectArchNode` and the `ModuleArcNode` classes with the list of modules, namespaces, groups and types.

 # The examples